 1. When referring to a computer keyboard, a key is a single button on the keyboard.
 Letters, numbers, functions, and symbols are all represented on keys.
 For example, the picture shows the Windows key a keyboard key found on most keyboards today.

-- A listing of keyboard keys and their explanations.
+- Full list of keyboard keys and their explanations.

 - Not all keys on keyboard work.